 - Outrage (Dragon-type) – 110 damage and 60 energy

-Overall, Rayquaza is not the best PvP Pokémon.
+Rayquaza is not the best PvP Pokémon.
 You primarily want to use it for raids, and use it in PvE.
 Make sure it knows dragon tail for its fast move, and then aerial ace and outrage for its charged attacks.
+Rayquaza does do much better if you power it up using XL candy, but that can take you quite a bit of time to grind.